 A shipboard Qualified Assessor (QA) who witnesses a practical demonstration may sign the appropriate blocks and pages in the Record of Assessment in Enclosure (3) or an equivalent record.
 All assessments must be signed by a qualified assessor approved by the Coast Guard in accordance with 46 CFR 10.405.
-In order to facilitate the transition to this new requirement, the Coast Guard will accept assessments that have been demonstrated in the presence of, and signed by, an assessor who has not been Coast Guard approved until December 31, 2021, provided that the assessor meets the professional requirements in 46 CFR 10.405(a)(3) to assess competence for the specific endorsement.
+In order to facilitate the transition to this new requirement, the Coast Guard will accept assessments that have been demonstrated in the presence of, and signed by, an assessor who has not been Coast Guard approved until December 31, 2019, provided that the assessor meets the professional requirements in 46 CFR 10.405(a)(3) to assess competence for the specific endorsement.
 Assessors must be in possession of the level of endorsement, or other professional credential, which provides proof that he or she has attained a level of experience and qualification equal or superior to the relevant level of knowledge, skills, and abilities to be assessed (46 CFR 10.405(a)(3)).
-Until June 30, 2022, the Coast Guard will accept assessments signed before January 1, 2022, by mariners holding an appropriate national endorsement and have at least 1 year of experience as OICNW on vessels of at least 200 GRT and/or 500 GT.
-For assessments signed on a military vessel, the assessor should be authorized to conduct similar assessments for the U.S. Navy or U.S. Coast Guard Personnel Qualification Standard (PQS) for underway officer of the deck (OOD).
-Military assessors should only conduct assessments that are within their personal experience and are relevant to the vessel on which they are conducted.
-For example, assessments involving the carriage of cargo should not be performed on a vessel that does not carry cargo and/or by an assessor who lacks experience on cargo-carrying vessels.
-After December 31, 2021, QAs must be approved by the National Maritime Center to conduct the assessment (46 CFR 10.405).
-Qualified military personnel need not be approved QAs and may continue to sign assessments on military vessels after December 31, 202
+In the interim, the Coast Guard will accept assessments signed by mariners holding an appropriate national endorsement and have at least 1 year of experience as OICNW on vessels of at least 200 GRT and/or 500 GT.
+After December 31, 2019, QAs must be approved by the National Maritime Center (46 CFR 10.405).
+For assessments signed on a military vessel, the assessor should be authorized to conduct similar assessments involving the carriage of cargo should not be performed on a vessel that does not carry cargo and/or by an assessor who lacks experience on cargo-carrying vessels.
+After December 31, 2019, QAs must be approved by the Cart 10.405).
+Qualified military personnel need not be approved QAs and may continue to sign assessments on military vessels after December 31, 2019.